• SINCE 1996 •

 As a full-time inshore guide in Charleston since 1996, I have had the pleasure to entertain thousands of guests of all skill levels and I still LOVE what I do.
 Whether you enjoy fly fishing, spin, or bait, I'll work hard to assure you accomplish your angling goals and most importantly have FUN.

 Redfish are my favorite and my specialty, but many other seasonal species are available throughout the year.
-Summer charter fishing is great for families as the flats and beaches are teeming with sharks, ladyfish, trout, flounder and many other toothy critters sure to keep the kid's interest peaked.
+Summer charter fishing and light tackle charters is great for families as the flats and beaches are teeming with sharks, ladyfish, trout, flounder and many other toothy critters sure to keep the kid's interest peaked.
 The fall and winter are my favorite time of the year, as the fish school up and the water gets clear.
-One of the great things about inshore fishing in Charleston is you never get bored; the fishing tactics change with the seasons, fronts, and tides.
+One of the great things about inshore fishing on a ligh tackle charter in Charleston is you never get bored; the fishing tactics change with the seasons, fronts, and tides.
 Hiring an experienced guide gives you the best chance to put all the variables together for the trip of a lifetime.

-I run most of my inshore fishing charters out of the Isle of Palms Marina, but I trailer my Maverick skiff, so I pick up various other places around Charleston County, like Shem Creek in Mount Pleasant and Garris Landing in Awendaw.
+I run most of my inshore fishing charters and light tackle charters out of the Isle of Palms Marina, but I trailer my Maverick skiff, so I pick up various other places around Charleston County, like Shem Creek in Mount Pleasant and Garris Landing in Awendaw.
 Fishing Charter times are usually determined by the tides, but an early morning start is usually the norm.

-Summertime means great variety, from tailing redfish in the grass on the fly, to family outings catching sharks and whatever else is biting.
+Spring and Summer brings great variety, from tailing redfish in the grass on the fly, to family outings catching sharks and whatever else is biting.
 Most trips depart early in the morning to beat the heat, but afternoon and evening trips are also productive.
 Book your trip today for best availability.
+Check out my Charters page for rates and other information.

 Video Blog "100 Fish Hole!"